 Governance of the EU Energy Union

 At EU level, governance of power infrastructures already reports a certain degree of polycentrism and reflexivity.
-The development of integrated energy markets is just an example, where complex coordination among European, national and sub-national jurisdiction and authorities is required.
-The EU has published a “Regulation on the Governance of the Energy Union” (2016), containing several objectives, which are in line with the principle of reflexive governance.
-Among others: i) ensure national legislation and policies are in line with EU objectives, while allowing for flexibility and adaptation to local circumstances and needs; ii) reduce administrative burdens in line with the principle of ‘better regulation’; iii) require integrated national energy plans for the period 2021-2030, enhancing the importance of regional and local cooperation among local authorities, citizens and businesses.
+The development of integrated energy markets is just an example.
+In this sense, complex coordination among European, national and sub-national jurisdiction and authorities is required.
+The EU has published a “Regulation on the governance of the Energy Union” (2016), containing several objectives, which are in line with the idea of reflexive governance.
+The documents contains instructions to ensure that national legislation and policies are in line with EU objectives, but allowing for flexibility and adaption to local circumstances and needs.
+The reduction of administrative burdens is a core issue, recalling the principle of ‘better regulation’.
+Finally, EU requires the development of national energy plans for the period 2021-2030, enhancing the importance of accounting for regional and local cooperation among local authorities, citizens and businesses.